updated on 20 September 2022

-Lawyers perform an important role, as law covers every aspect of society – from the age you can take your driving test to the speed you can drive when you qualify; from the minimum wage you can earn in a job to the cleanness of the water you drink.
+Lawyers perform an important role, as law covers every aspect of society – from the age you can take your driving test to the speed you can drive when you pass; from the minimum wage you can earn in a job to the quality of the water you drink.

 The first thing to know is that traditionally, the legal profession is divided into two main branches – solicitors and barristers.
-However, these are not the only types of lawyer.
-There are also chartered legal executives, paralegals, apprentices and more – find out more in The Law Apprenticeships Guide, which is available free at schools and online at www.lawcareers.net.
+However, these aren’t the only types of lawyer.
+There are CILEX Lawyers, paralegals, apprentices and more – find out more in the companion to this booklet, The Law Apprenticeships Guide, which is available free at schools and online at www.lawcareers.net.
 For now, here’s an introduction to what solicitors and barristers do.

 Solicitors

-Solicitors’ jobs are very different depending on what area of law they work in (eg, crime or family) and whether their work is advisory (eg, helping one company buy another) or involves legal disputes (eg, one company suing another).
+Solicitors’ jobs differ depending on the area of law they work in (eg, crime or family) and whether their work is advisory (eg, helping one company buy another) or involves legal disputes (eg, one company suing another).

 All solicitors’ jobs involve some or all of the following: